-Therefore, it is essential that all players and support personnel review carefully the 2017 Prohibited List, particularly in cases where they intent to use supplements or medication.
+Therefore, it is essential that all players and support personnel review carefully the 2022 Prohibited List, particularly in cases where they intend to use supplements or medication.

 Competing on an even playing field, where hard work, training and talent are the fundamental difference between winning and losing, holds a central place within the sporting ethos.
 The practice of trying to gain an unfair advantage through dishonest means is as old as sport itself.
 It remains a never-ending battle, but one that FIBA takes extremely seriously.